dnguyen800/air-visual-card/README.md

    This card uses a new CSS function, CSS Grid Layout, which was implemented in October 2018, and isn't compatible with browsers using old versions of Android WebView.
 That's my guess anyways.

+ - The card is showing the word 'unavailable' instead of the AQI data!

+   Most likely your Airvisual key expired (it has a one-year expiration) and needs to be recreated.
+Delete and recreate a new key on airvisual.com and save the key in your HA config file.

 ## Support
 I am studying programming as a hobby and this is my first set of Home Assistant projects.
 Unfortunately, I know nothing about Javascript and relied on studying other Lovelace custom cards to write this.
 Suggestions are welcome but no promises if I can fix anything!
 If you're familiar with CSS, then you can edit the CSS style in the .js file directly.